vykuang/de-zoomcamp/w2-orchestration/README.md

 Alternatively, if we don't want to `pip install` every time the agent starts, we can `docker push` our own image with dependencies already installed

+Problem: SignatureMismatch

+Even though I listed the parameters in the correct order between my `.py` and `--params` in `prefect deployment build`, once `prefect deployment run` executes, it swapped the order of `year` and `color`, triggering signature mismatch when the agent calls for it.
+Not sure why ordering mattered if they're all explicit keyword arguments.
+May need to adjust how I define `flow` parameters in the future to just use `kwarg`, encompassing all params.

+Here I just swapped my function definition to match what `run` stated.

+### Docker credential

 Create a repository, and tag the image. `docker pull vykuang/<repo>:<tag>` will retrieve the image, much like `docker pull python:3.9`

 Authenticate with `docker login` before `docker push`